Tyrrrz/DotnetRuntimeBootstrapper/Readme.md

 > Bootstrapper's application host does not support debugging.
 > In order to retain debugging capabilities of your application during local development, keep `<GenerateBootstrapperOnBuild>` set to `false` (default).

-#### Override application host variant
+#### Override bootstrapper variant

-Depending on your application type (i.e. the value of the `<OutputType>` project property), **.NET Runtime Bootstrapper** will generate either a CLI-based or a GUI-based application host.
+Depending on your application type (i.e. the value of the `<OutputType>` project property), the build process will generate either a CLI-based or a GUI-based bootstrapper.
-You can override the default behavior and specify the preferred variant explicitly by setting the `<BootstrapperVariant>` project property to either `CLI` or `GUI`:
+You can override the default behavior and specify the preferred variant explicitly using the `<BootstrapperVariant>` project property:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">